Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

 ## Discovery Agent

 The Discovery Agent is used to discover new deployments and stage updates to existing deployments.
-Once they are discovered, the related APIs are published to Amplify Central so that they become available for any consumer.
+Once they are discovered, the related APIs are published to Amplify so that they become available for any consumer.

 The Discovery Agent only discovers published APIs where the stage has tags defined in the agent configuration file.
 See AWS_DISCOVERYTAGS.